Stay up to date on what has happened and what is to come for NCRE. Check back often for construction updates, area closings, and special events.

 Site I (near the intersection of Triphammer Rd. and Jessup Rd.):

-- Structural steel is being erected for Building 2.
-Steel and plank will be erected via crane through the winter months on Buildings 1 and 2, with increased deliveries of steel and plank making their way to North Campus.
-The fenced-in area on Site II will be utilized for staging and jockeying trailers of steel and plank.
+- Structural steel and precast floor plank erection at Buildings 1 and 2 will continue for the next few months, with increased deliveries of steel and plank making their way to North Campus.
+The fenced-in area on Site II will be used for staging of trailers that contain steel and plank.

 Site II (north of Appel Commons):

 - Earthwork and topsoil removal will continue, with dump trucks continuing to haul debris away from Site II.